Fenella Woolgar: Early life

-At university, along with acting she directed Murder in the Cathedral in Durham Cathedral and wrote and performed comedy in The Durham Revue.
+At university, along with acting she directed Murder in the Cathedral in Durham Cathedral and wrote and performed comedy in the Durham Revue.

 Career

-Following Woolgar's graduation from RADA in 1999 she worked in rep at The Royal Exchange, Manchester, York Theatre Royal, Sheffield Crucible and for the BBC in both television and radio.
-In 2002 she was cast as Agatha in Stephen Fry's film Bright Young Things for which she was nominated for several awards.
-She subsequently went on to work with Mike Leigh in Vera Drake and Mr. Turner, Conor McPherson in The Veil at the National Theatre and Woody Allen in Scoop and You Will Meet a Tall Dark Stranger.
-She played Agatha Christie in Doctor Who in 2008.
-In 2010 she voiced the character of Dr. Sofia Lamb, the main antagonist in the video game BioShock 2.
+Following Woolgar's graduation from RADA she worked in rep at The Royal Exchange, Manchester, York Theatre Royal, Sheffield Crucible and for the BBC in both television and radio.

+She was cast as Agatha in Stephen Fry's film Bright Young Things for which she was nominated for a number of awards.
+She subsequently went on to work with Mike Leigh in Vera Drake and Mr. Turner, and Woody Allen in Scoop and You Will Meet a Tall Dark Stranger.
+Other notable films include Victoria and Abdul and Swallows and Amazons.

+Woolgar's recent TV work includes series 1 and 2 of The Buccaneers for Apple TV, The Deal for Bande Apart films and as Margaret Thatcher in The Reckoning for the BBC.
+She did two series as Alison Scotlock in Home Fires.
+She joined Call the Midwife as Sister Hilda for 4 series.
+She played Agatha Christie in Doctor Who.

-Woolgar has most recently worked in theatre at the Donmar, Royal Court, National Theatre; the Old Vic and in the West End.
-She won the Clarence Derwent Award for Best Supporting Actress in the West End in 2013 and the Sunday Times Culture Award for Stage Performance of the Year 2014 for playing Margaret Thatcher in Handbagged.
-She is regularly heard on the radio and was nominated for Best Actress on the radio in 2013 for An American Rose in which she played Rosemary Kennedy.
-She played the title role in Mrs Dalloway for BBC Radio 4 and Edith Wharton in both The Jinx Element and Ethan Frome.
-She stars in the BBC Radio 4 comedy Dot.
-She has narrated several audiobooks and was nominated for Audio Book of the Year 2013.
+Woolgar has most recently worked in theatre at the Royal Court, the Donmar, the National Theatre, the Old Vic and in the West End.
+She worked with Conor McPherson in The Veil at the National Theatre.
+She won the Clarence Derwent Award for Best Supporting Actress for her performance in Brian Friel’s adaptation of Hedda Gabler.
+She won the Sunday Times Culture Award for Stage Performance of the Year for playing Margaret Thatcher in Handbagged in the West End.

+She is regularly heard on BBC radio and was nominated for Best Actress on the radio for An American Rose in which she played Rosemary Kennedy.
+Roles include Mrs Dalloway for BBC Radio 4 and Edith Wharton in both The Jinx Element and Ethan Frome.
+She starred in the titular role in BBC Radio 4 comedy Dot, written by Ed Harris.
+She has narrated many audiobooks and was nominated for Audio Book of the Year for Life after Life by Kate Atkinson.

-Woolgar's recent work includes two television roles.
-She appeared in 2014 and 2015 as Alison Scotlock in Home Fires.
-She joined the cast of Call the Midwife in series 8 as Sister Hilda.
+She also paints portraits in oils and won Celebrity Portrait Artist of the Year.